96boards-hikey/tools-images-hikey960/README-technical.md

   - find J2001, short Pin 1-2
   - find J2001, short Pin 3-4
 * Apply power to the board.
-* Insert USB Type-C cable (OTG port) to the board, and connect the other end to your Linux PC, then
+* Insert USB micro-B cable (OTG port) to the board, and connect the other end to your Linux PC, then
 * Check whether there is a device node "/dev/ttyUSBx".
 If there is, it means your PC has detected the target board; If there is not, try to repeat previous steps.
 * Prepare the config file.
 The third image runs on Cortex A53 core, and others are not.
 You need to put all images into the same directory of hikey_idt.
 The contents should be in below.
   - ./hisi-sec_usb_xloader.img 0x00020000